 I like to snag a few photos of the little things that add to your big day, anything you feel is sentimental to your wedding day in a box so they are ready for me to photograph and I don't have to run around looking for them!

-Items to put in this box for the bride: shoes, rings, ring box / pillow, perfume, jewellery, hand written vows, any other special items and your bouquet.
+Items to put in this box for the bride: shoes, rings, ring box / pillow, perfume, jewelry, hand written vows, any other special items and your bouquet.

 Items to put in this box for the groom: shoes, rings, ring box / pillow, cologne, watch, cuff-links, handwritten vows, boutonniere, tie / bow tie.